Memgraph logo

 RETURN c1, c2, r;

-The CREATE clause is used to create two new nodes and a directed relationship between them.
+The CREATE clause creates two new nodes and a directed relationship between them.

 Create a relationship between existing nodes